Q. I work part-time. Am I eligible for a premium subsidy to help me buy insurance?

 Lower income threshold for subsidy eligibility depends on whether your state has expanded Medicaid

-For 2021 coverage, Medicaid eligibility in most states extends to $17,774 for a single adult (under the age of 65), which means premium subsidy eligibility starts above that level.
+For 2024 and early 2025 coverage, Medicaid eligibility in most states extends to $20,782 for a single adult2 (under the age of 65), which means premium subsidy eligibility starts above that level.
+(New poverty level numbers are published by the federal government in mid-late January each year, and most states start to use those numbers to determine Medicaid eligibility starting in March or April.)

-In the states that have not expanded Medicaid, the lower income threshold for a premium subsidy in 2021 is $12,760 (this is the 2020 poverty level for a single adult in the continental U.S.; the prior year’s poverty level numbers are used for subsidy eligibility, whereas the current year’s poverty level numbers are used to determine Medicaid and CHIP eligibility).
+In the states that have not expanded Medicaid, the lower income threshold for a premium subsidy in 2025 is $15,060 (this is the 2024 poverty level for a single adult in the continental U.S.;2 the prior year’s poverty level numbers are used for subsidy eligibility, whereas the current year’s poverty level numbers are used to determine Medicaid and CHIP eligibility).

 If you’re in a state that hasn’t expanded Medicaid and your income is below the poverty level, you’re likely not eligible for Medicaid or premium subsidies, and are stuck in what’s known as the coverage gap (note that this is the state’s decision; the ACA called for Medicaid eligibility for people in this situation, but a dwindling minority of the states still refuse to accept federal funding to expand Medicaid eligibility).